-- The Board and Risk Committee receive regular reports prepared by the Group's legal advisers identifying upcoming legislative/regulatory changes.
-External advice is taken on any new legislation, if required. - Managing our properties to ensure they are compliant with the Minimum Energy Efficiency Standards (MEES) for Energy Performance Certificates (EPCs). - A Group whistleblowing system ('Speak-up') for staff is maintained to report wrongdoing anonymously. - 4.
-Ongoing staff training and awareness programmes. - Group policies and procedures dealing with all key legislation are available on the Group's intranet. - Quarterly review of our anti-bribery and corruption procedures by the Risk Committee.
+- 1. The Board and Risk Committee receive regular reports prepared by the Group's legal advisers identifying upcoming legislative/regulatory changes.
+External advice is taken on any new legislation, if required. - 2.
+Managing our properties to ensure they are compliant with the Minimum Energy Efficiency Standards (MEES) for Energy Performance Certificates (EPCs). - 3.
+A Group whistleblowing system ('Speak-up') for staff is maintained to report wrongdoing anonymously. - programmes.
+5. Group policies and procedures dealing with all key legislation are available on the Group's intranet.